lyushenko/node-mongodb-api/README.md

 To install the application you need to make sure you have Node.js and Node Package Manager (NPM) installed.

-1. Open these links and follow the installation instructions depending on your system (http://nodejs.org/), (https://npmjs.org/)
+1. Open these links and follow the installation instructions depending on your system: http://nodejs.org/, https://npmjs.org/

 2. Run `git clone https://github.com/lyushenko/node-mongodb-api.git` and `cd node-mongodb-api`